JunyongYun-SPA/JunyongYun-SPA/README.md

 - 👋 Hi, I’m Junyong Yun.
 - 👀 I’m interested in Autonomous Driving and Artificial Intelligence.
-- 🌱 I’m currently learning AI for prediction and planning
+- 🌱 I’m currently learning AI for prediction and planning.

 📫